-Mel began her artistic career as a graffiti artist.
+Mel started her artistic career as a graffiti artist.
 As a teenager, she would get up late at night to spray-paint walls and buildings around the city.
-For years, no one knew she was one of the tag artists that City officials had been complaining about, and who spent days and weeks looking for ways to catch “these taggers” in the act.
+For years, no one knew she was one of the tag artists that City officials had been complaining about, looking for ways to catch him or her in the act.

 One night while tagging a large wall, Mel was almost caught by local police and had to hide undetected while they searched the area.
 She lay still, not able to move a muscle for fear of being caught.
 At one point, Mel feels mice scurrying across her back, but manages to hold still so as not to be caught.